weibeld/heroku-buildpack-graphviz/README.md

 Verification
 ------------

-Verify the installation of Graphviz on Heroku with:
+Verify the installation of Graphviz with:

 ~~~bash
 heroku run dot -V